You have questions? We are looking for answers: in our VRHAM! 2019 discourse program.

 8 June 2019, 6 pm

 Theatre, dance, and performance work with the body in space, in a live setting.
 In Virtual Reality, however, the body is fiction, an avatar, and the environment is pre-produced.
 How can these two worlds be combined?
-We talk to Kay Voges, Director of Schauspiel Dortmund and initiator of the Academy for Digitality and Theatre, and Marcel Karnapke of CyberRäuber, who contributed MEET JULIET, MEET ROMEO and FRAGMENTE – EIN DIGITALER FREISCHÜTZ to this year’s program.
+We talk to Marcus Lobbes, Artistic Director of the Academy for Theatre and Digitality Dortmund, and Marcel Karnapke of CyberRäuber, who contributed MEET JULIET, MEET ROMEO and FRAGMENTE – EIN DIGITALER FREISCHÜTZ to this year’s program.

 9 June 2019, 6 pm

 Virtual Reality – this is the world that exists in VR glasses.
 Whether on the couch, in the museum or on the beach: isn’t the place from which we enter Virtual Reality irrelevant for the actual experience?
 What does this mean for the exhibition of artistic VR works?
 After a short keynote by Julie Walsh about exhibiting Virtual Reality art we will open the panel for discussion with Gabrielle Roque, Ulrich Schrauth and Julie Walsh.

 10 June 2019, 6 pm

 The digital media of the future and the traditional music business: two areas that seem incompatible at first glance.
 How can the digital future be shaped to incorporate Virtual, Augmented and Mixed Reality formats into classical music and music theatre?
 Ulrich Schrauth (Artistic Director VRHAM!) talks to Peter Maniura (Director IMZ Academy) and Annastina Haapasaari (Project Manger Opera Beyond, Finnish National Opera) about artistic possibilities and strategic potentials of immersive media in the musical arts.